rahilvirani/installerator/README.md

 Visit http://app.hub.dev in your browser (you may need to type in the "http://") and see if things work.
 If not, :(

+### Optional for bonus points

+#### Alfred

+I prefer Alfred to Spotlight.
+Applications, double-click it.
+You will probably want to go to Preferences->Keyboard->Shortcuts and remove CMD-SPACE from Spotlight and assign that as the shortcut for Alfred.

+#### ShiftIt

+I really miss this when I don't have it.
+Saves lots of time.
+Applications->ShiftIt Check open at login.

+-- congrats!